sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dusk-functions/exercises.md

 		}]
 	};
 ```
-1. Loop through the ```"Spanish" > "letters"```.
+1. Loop through the ```"Spanish" > "letters"``` and `console.log()` them.

-1. Write a function languageBasics() that will take a language and a type (ex. languageBasics("Japanese", "numbers")) and return a list of all the data requested.
+1. Write a function languageBasics() that will take a language and a type (ex. `languageBasics('Japanese', 'numbers'`)) and return a list of all the data requested.

 ####Closure Exercise 1:
-Write a function that takes a number as it’s only argument, let’s name the parameter firstNum and include one function inside.
+Write a function that takes a number as it’s only argument, let’s name the parameter firstNum (ex. `var closeCall = function(firstNum){};`) and include one function inside.
 Have the inner function take one number as it’s argument, let’s name that one secondNum.
-Now in the inner function, add firstNum and secondNum.
+Now in the inner function, add firstNum and secondNum being sure that secondNum is scoped inside of the parent.
 See closure recipe in the README for this lesson for step-by-step guidance!

 ####Closure Exercise 2: